How to Delete a Table in Excel but Not the Data

 Conclusion

 Here, I have discussed how to delete a table in Excel but not the data.
 I also discussed the wrong way to delete an Excel Table without keeping the data in place.
-I expect you’ve found this article useful.
+I hope you’ve found this article useful.
 You can read more articles relating to Excel from the Blog page of our website.
 Have a fantastic workday!